 The ownership right (direito de propriedade) is the highest in rem right over real estate in Portugal.
 The owner of a property has full and exclusive rights of use, fruition and disposal of real estate, within the legal limits.
 The Portuguese legal concept is similar to the French propriété, the British freehold and the German voll eigentum.
 Fiduciary ownership is not provided under Portuguese law.
-It is only accepted and recognized in the Madeira Free Trade Zone, through a trust, for the purpose of activities pursued there.
+It is only accepted and recognized in the Madeira Free Trade Zone through a trust and for the purpose of activities pursued there.

-Under Portuguese law, there are no restrictions on nonresidents or foreign investors owning real estate or on acquiring companies owning real estate, although certain formalities may be required, including previously obtaining a Portuguese taxpayer number for the purchaser beforehand.
+Under Portuguese law, there are no restrictions on nonresidents or foreign investors owning real estate or on acquiring companies owning real estate, although certain formalities may be required, including obtaining a Portuguese taxpayer number for the purchaser beforehand.

 A property may be owned individually by a single person or jointly by two or more persons, designated as co-owners, under a co-ownership regime (compropriedade).
-Under this regime, the "co-owners" simultaneously hold an ideal quota over the same asset, exercising their rights and obligations on a pro rata basis and according to their respective quotas.
+Under this regime, the co-owners simultaneously hold an ideal quota over the same asset, exercising their rights and obligations proportionally and according to their respective quotas.

-Each co-owner is allowed to sell his or her quota to third parties, with the remaining co-owners being entitled to a pre-emption right in any such sale.
-The co-ownership legal regime entails specific rules regarding the property management of the relevant property.
+Each co-owner is allowed to sell its quota to third parties, with the remaining co-owners being entitled to preemption in any such sale.
+The co-ownership legal regime entails specific rules regarding property management.

 Under Portuguese law, it is also possible to divide a building into several independent units, under the horizontal property legal regime (propriedade horizontal), to be operated as a condominium.
-Under this regime, the building is divided in several units that may belong to different towners, and they are considered individual properties subject to their own rights, burdens and liens, independently of all other units.
+Under this regime, units may belong to different owners, and they are considered individual properties, each subject to its own rights, burdens and liens, independently of all other units.
 The common areas (i.e., all parts of the building that are not part of any unit) of a building divided under the horizontal property regime, such as the stairs, lifts and hallways, are co-owned by all unit owners.

-These two rights are inseparable, forming part of an indivisible complex in rem right specifically established in the Portuguese Civil Code and, thus, the property right over the unit cannot be transferred without the simultaneous transfer of the co-ownership right over the common areas, and vice-versa.
+These two rights are inseparable and part of an indivisible complex in rem right specifically established in the Portuguese Civil Code.
+Thus, the property right over the unit cannot be transferred without the simultaneous transfer of the co-ownership right over the common areas, and vice-versa.

-Division under the horizontal regime may also be applicable to separate buildings or complexes if these meet the applicable requirements.
+Division under the horizontal regime may also be applicable to separate buildings or complexes, if they meet the applicable requirements.

-The Portuguese legal framework also provides for other in rem property rights, of which the surface right (direito de superficie) is the closest to an ownership right and, therefore, grants the developer of the project stronger rights over the properties.
+The Portuguese legal framework also provides other in rem property rights, of which the surface right (direito de superficie) is the closest to ownership right, and it grants the surface right holder stronger rights over the properties.

-This right does not include ownership of the land but consists of the legal right to build or hold, permanently or temporarily, a construction on land owned by a third party, or to carry out or maintain plantings on the property.
-At the end of the term of the surface right, when temporary, the construction built on the land will revert to the landowner.
+This right does not include ownership of the land but consists of the legal right to build or hold, permanently or temporarily, a construction on land owned by a third party or to carry out or maintain planting on the property.
+At the term of the surface right, when temporary, the construction built on the land will revert to the landowner.

-The usufruct right (direito de usufruto) is also legally established and gives its holder the powers of use, enjoyment, management and entitlement to benefit economically from the property, for a certain period (with a 30-year limit for legal entities) or for life (in the case of a natural person).
+The usufruct right (direito de usufruto) is also legally established and gives its holder the powers of use, enjoyment, management and entitlement to benefit economically from the property for a certain period (limited to 30 years for legal entities) or for life (in the case of individuals).